 And I just want to point out, that when I was travelling Colombia I had no issues at all.
 Sometimes, I did feel uncomfortable, but I have never had a single bad experience in my five weeks that I had spent in Colombia.
 I loved the country and I will return for sure.

 Tips to stay safe in Colombia as a solo female traveller

 Safe or not, there are a lot of safety precautions you can take in order to minimise risks either way.
-It’s no secret that there are always more risks when travelling as a solo traveller as well as travelling as a girl, especially in Latin America.
-Being a female solo traveller myself who has travelled to Colombia, here are the rules I followed in order to stay safe while travelling Colombia.
+It’s no secret that there are always more risks when travelling as a solo traveller, as well as travelling as a woman.
+Safety in South America is always a topic that is discussed often before your trip, so here are the rules I followed in order to stay safe while travelling solo in Colombia.